Our range facilities are located on 12 acres of wilderness only 40 minutes from Calgary. We have a 100, 200 & 300m rifle range and 25m handgun range

 When the RSO is not present, members have unsupervised access 7 days a week to the outdoor shooting areas.
 For access to the indoor shooting positions you can obtain a key after your second year as a member.

 - Clubhouse.
 The main clubhouse is used for training sessions and social events throughout the year;

-- Range house with indoor shooting positions when using the electronic scoring system;
+- Range house with indoor shooting positions;

 - 100, 200 & 300 meter outdoor rifle range;